Sulbae/Sulbae/README.md

 🤚 My name is **Anggun Sulis Setyawan**.<br>

 🌱 I’m currently learning about data science and machine learning.<br>

-🤟 I'm passionate about learning about data science applications for environmental issues around the world especially waste management issues in Indonesia.
-Interestingly, information technology (i.e. IoT, etc) can help us to make the right decision (solution) to save our home (the earth).<br>

-🚀 My big vision is to build a green-tech company that will align economic, social, and environmental aspects with the technology ecosystem in Indonesia.
-The mission is to facilitate people to live better.
-Hence, I need lots of superpartners to gain the big goal.
-If you have any interest in collaboration, [feel free to connect to my LinkedIn](https://www.linkedin.com/in/anggun-sulis-setyawan/)
+🤟 Passionate about data science and machine learning to support environmental sustainability and tech-based solutions.<br>
+---
+I'm interested in applying technology to tackle global environmental issues.
+Remarkably, leveraging information technology, such as IoT and Artificial Intelligence, can assist us in creating precise plans to preserve our planet.
+Therefore, in addition to studying environmental science, I enhanced my skills in Big Data Analytics, Design Thinking, and Machine Learning Development through the Kampus Merdeka Program, and prepared myself to develop future solutions.
+I would be happy if I could solve problems by designing solutions that harmonize economic, social, and environmental aspects within the Indonesian technology ecosystem.

+I am seeking collaborative partnerships to achieve this ambitious endeavor.
+I would like to invite you all to join me in building the ADEM community (AI Development for better Environmental Management) as our initial step towards greater impact.
+The community will be a study club that focuses on research and development of machine learning/AI or data science, big data, etc., and their applications in environmental monitoring and management.

+If you share the same interests, 🚀 LET'S CONNECT!(https://www.linkedin.com/in/anggun-sulis-setyawan/)

 ### GitHub Statistic
 <p align="left">